keiran-rowell/keiran-rowell.github.io/about.md

 I've bumbled around Australian universities, attempting to extract meaning from simulated data.
 My PhD was in photochemistry; trying to work out the rules that cause bond-breaking in atmospheric molecules -- whereas my Honours was in molecular dynamics, simulating how drugs bind into the DNA double-helix.
 I love teaching, and was glad to be recognised with a 'Rising Star' award by UNSW Science.
 I worked at Matrix Education for a long while, inspiring the next generation to think analytically.

-When not working, I'm likely to be getting my frustration out through swords, at a gig, or sitting with a pot of tea and a good book.
+When not working, I'm likely to be exercising my frustration out through swords, at a gig, or sitting with a pot of tea and a good book.

 ## Scientific Interests